Bdiwy/Bdiwy/README.md

 - 👋 Hi, I’m @Bdiwy
-- 👀 I’m interested in web devloping and pentesting :D
+- 👀 I’m interested in web developing and pentesting :D
 - 🌱 I’m currently learning laravel
 - 💞️ I’m looking to collaborate on small projects with php & laravel
 - 📫 How to reach me @gmail --> ahmedbedawi22@gmail.com